On generalized Namioka spaces and joint continuity of functions on product of spaces: Non-meagerness of g -spaces

-In fact, a Choquet space and so a space of second category, need not be a g.$\mathcal{N}$-space as shown by the following example which is due to Talagrand, but our new ingredient is \ref{7.5}-(3).
+In fact, a Choquet space and so a non-meager space, need not be a g$\mathcal{N}$-space as shown by the following example which is due to Talagrand, but our new ingredient is \ref{7.5}-(3).

 \begin{ex} Let $T$ be an uncountable discrete space, $\mathscr{J}$ the family of countable non-void subsets of $T$, and $\beta T$ the Stone-\v{C}ech compactification of $T$.
 Let $Y=\beta T\setminus T$ and we define